 There is no ultimate answer to this question.
 The principle is that the higher the percentage of automated testing is, the more flexibility and scalability you will have.
 Yet most teams do testing of new features and exploratory testing manually.
 At this point, keep your attention on the pace of stable and frequently run manual tests being automated.

 This exact way to expand automation provides greater testing productivity at lower costs.
 Be sure to ask for updates on this number regularly – and the answer should always be trending towards more automation.

 Do the tests run frequently?

-Again, the higher the number for testing frequency, the better.
+Again, the higher the testing frequency, the better.

 To minimize these factors’ influence, run the test suites on warmed-up infrastructure.
-Try to keep your testing machine working, run tests on different environments and branches, at a different time and with various infrastructure.
+Try to keep your testing machine working and run tests on different environments and branches, at different times of day and with varying infrastructure.

 Do you have automated fail resolution?

 Test failure should be a speed bump – not a brick wall.

 As soon as you start running your tests a lot, another challenge pops up: testers will spend 80% of their time sorting failed tests.
 Just imagine you have 100 tests (which is not a high number) and a fail rate of 5%.
 If you run your tests 10 times a day it means the testers will have to sort 50 red tests a day.
 With 5 minutes per test, this results in 4+ hours of work.